 Unwanted hair is common on the upper lip, chin, cheeks, back, legs, fingers, lower abdomen, bikini line, feet, and toes.
-Excess hair in these locations can be caused by a variety of factors, including genetics; certain medications such as hormones or steroids; or even medical abnormalities, such as higher androgen (male hormone) levels or conditions of the endocrine system, such as polycystic ovarian syndrome.
+Excess hair in these locations may be caused by a variety of factors, including

-There are several ways to remove your unwanted hair, including over-the-counter methods and those administered under a doctor’s care.
+Several ways to remove your unwanted hair include over-the-counter methods and those administered under a doctor’s care.
 With most of these methods, the hair eventually grows back.

-Shaving is a popular method of hair removal.
-It removes hair down to just below the surface of the skin.
+Shaving removes hair down to just below the surface of the skin.
 It does not cause the hair to grow back thicker.
 How often you shave is determined by your individual hair growth rate.
 In the re-growth phase, the shaved areas may have a rough texture.
 This method of hair removal is appropriate for most body areas.
-Risks include: ingrown hairs, skin irritation, the spread of viral warts or superficial infection after cuts.
+Risks include: ingrown hairs, skin irritation, the spread of viral warts, or superficial infection after cuts.